siyuanqian3399-cpu/cloud-cover-classification-ai4eo/README.md

 # cloud-cover-classification-ai4eo
 The classification of cloud
 ## Project Overview
-This project focuses on cloud cover classification using Sentinel-3 OLCI satellite imagery.
+This project focuses on cloud cover classification using Sentinel-2 satellite imagery.
 The objective is to identify cloud-covered pixels by analysing spectral information from selected bands and applying a machine learning model.

 The workflow includes data preprocessing, feature extraction, model training, and the generation of a cloud mask.
 The final output is a classification map distinguishing cloud and non-cloud regions.
 ## Motivation